 The President of the Center for Constitutional Rights similarly praised Mr. Coombs’ defense of PFC Manning: “David Coombs had done an extraordinary job for Bradley Manning and we should applaud that. ...
 I’ve seen some of the best lawyers in the country ...
 And David can be credited as equal [to] or better than those lawyers.
 It was really amazing to be in that courtroom.”

 Due to Mr. Coombs’ herculean efforts, PFC Manning was acquitted of the most serious charge against him: aiding the enemy.
 The Washington Post described the verdict as “deal[ing] a rebuke to military prosecutors who sought to prove that the largest leak in U.S. history had assisted al-Qaeda.”
 PFC Manning was convicted of other offenses after accepting full responsibility of the disclosures, and was facing 136 years in prison.
 Mr. Coombs continued to work on PFC Manning's case after the court-martial.
 Due to his ongoing efforts, and the efforts of others, President Barack Obama granted a defense commutation request.
-PFC Manning will now be released from military prison on May 17, 2017.
+Based upon the President's commutation, the military released PFC Manning from prison on May 17, 2017.

 From 2003 until 2005, Mr. Coombs also handled what one senior officer called “the toughest, most demanding criminal case that the Army has had in decades,” United States v.
 Akbar.
 SGT Akbar killed two fellow Soldiers in a 23 March 2003 attack on his own unit in Kuwait.
 The case was subject to extensive media coverage and Mr. Coombs was repeatedly quoted in such prominent media outlets as The New York Times, USA Today, Fox News, CNN and the Army Times.